Transformer for Single Image Super-Resolution: Efficient Super-Resolution Transformer

-The main architecture of ET is shown in Fig.~\ref{fig:erst}.
 For simplicity and efficiency, like ViT~\cite{ViT}, ET only uses the encoder structure of the standard Transformer.
-In the ET encoder, there consists of an efficient multi-head attention (EMHA) and an MLP.
-Meanwhile, layer-normalization (Norm)~\cite{ln} is employed before every block, and residual connection is also applied after each block.
-Assume that the input embeddings are $E_i$, the output embeddings $E_o$ can be obtained by:
+As shown in Figure~\ref{fig:erst}, in the encoder of ET, there consists of an Efficient Multi-Head Attention (EMHA) and an MLP.
+Meanwhile, layer-normalization~\cite{ln} is employed before every block, and the residual connection is also applied after each block.
+Assume the input embeddings are $E_i$, the output embeddings $E_o$ can be obtained by

+where $E_o$ is the output of the ET, $EMHA(\cdot)$ and $MLP(\cdot)$ represent the EMHA and MLP operations, respectively.

-{\bf Efficient Multi-Head Attention (EMHA)}.
-In EMHA, there are several modifications to make the EMHA more efficient and occupy lower GPU memory cost compared with the original MHA~\cite{TR}.
+\textbf{Efficient Multi-Head Attention (EMHA)}.
+As shown in Figure~\ref{fig:erst}, there are several modifications in EMHA to make EMHA more efficient and occupy lower GPU memory cost compared with the original MHA~\cite{TR}.
 Assume the shape of the input embedding $E_i$ is $B\times C \times N$.
 Firstly, a Reduction layer is used to reduce the number of channels by half ($B\times C_1 \times N, C_1 = \frac{C}{2}$).
-After that, a linear layer is adopted to project the feature map into three elements: $Q$ (query), $K$ (keys), $V$ (values).
-As employed in Transformer, we linearly project the $Q$, $K$, $V$ $m$ times to perform the multi-head attention. $m$ is the number of heads.
+After that, a linear layer is adopted to project the feature map into three elements: $Q$ (query), $K$ (keys), and $V$ (values).
+As employed in Transformer, we linearly project the $Q$, $K$, $V$, and $m$ times to perform the multi-head attention. $m$ is the number of heads.
 Next, the shape of three elements is reshaped and permuted to $B\times m \times N \times \frac{C_1}{m}$.
+In original MHA, $Q$, $K$, $V$ are directly used to calculate the self-attention with large-scale matrix multiplication, which cost huge memory.
+Assume $Q$ and $K$ calculate the self-attention matrix with shape $B\times m \times N \times N$.
+Then this matrix computes the self-attention with $V$, the dimension in $3$-th and $4$-th are $N\times N$.
+For SISR, the images usually have high resolution, causing that $N$ is very large and the calculation of self-attention matrix consumes a lot of GPU memory cost and computational cost.
+To address this issue, a Feature Split (FS) Module is used to split $Q$, $K$, and $V$ into $s$ equal segments with splitting factor $s$ since the predicted pixels in super-resolved images often only depend on the local adjacent areas in LR.
+Therefore, the dimension in $3$-th and $4$-th of the last self-matrix is $\frac{N}{s}\times \frac{N}{s}$, which can significantly reduce the computational and GPU memory cost.
+Denote these segments as $Q_1,...,Q_s$, $K_1,...,K_s$, and $V_1,...,V_s$.
+Each triplet of these segments is applied with a Scaled Dot-Product Attention (SDPA) operation, respectively.
+The structure of SDPA is also shown in Figure~\ref{fig:erst}, which just omits the $Mask$ operation.
+Afterward, all the outputs ($O_1, O_2, ..., O_s$) of SDPA are concatenated together to generate the whole output feature $O$.
+Finally, an Expansion layer is used to recover the number of channels.